Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Import.md

 ## Importing Payloads

 Payloads are not loaded by default.
 If you are using payloads, in order to see anything in the scene,  firstly import the USD file using the USD menu.
 Then, to get the payloads, change the 'Import Settings' > 'Payload Policy' in the Inspector to 'Load All''.
-Finally re-import the USD file.
+Finally re-import the USD file, which might take a while.

 ## Primitive Sanitization on Import